Benadryl helps relieve a number of symptoms, but check with your vet before use.

-Sure, their dense hair protects them fairly well, but there’s no guarantee they’re fully shielded from the sun’s blistering rays.
+A dog’s hair protects it fairly well, but there’s no guarantee Fido is fully shielded from the sun.

 Pets aren’t completely immune to mosquito-borne diseases.
 Heartworm, a serious condition, is a major concern.